 Finally, funding was spent on discussion time with parents to discuss attendance strategies.
 The impact has been better attendance during the second half of the FY.

-In 2017/18 (based on the Jan 17 census) we will receive £1320.
+In 2017/18 (based on the Jan 17 census) we received £1920.
 Due to the small number of children in this school eligible, the details of support given below are deliberately general, so as not to identify individuals.
 Similarly it is inappropriate to comment publically on the main barriers to educational achievement faced by eligible pupils.

-Funding will continue to be spent on additional support in the delivery of English, including time allocated for daily 1:1 reading, and maths whilst within the classroom environment.
-Remaining funding will be used to provide free school uniform, enrichment, sporting and other activities to named individuals.
-It will also be used to offset wraparound care/after school clubs as required.
+Funding was continued to be spent on additional support in the delivery of English, including time allocated for daily 1:1 reading, and maths whilst within the classroom environment.
+Remaining funding was used to provide free school uniform, enrichment, sporting and other activities to named individuals.
+It was also used to offset wraparound care/after-school clubs as required.

 The Pupil Premium strategy will be reviewed annually in March.